-My speech from enviromentalthe 2016 RE Sources for Sustainable Communities Environmental Heroes Banquet.
+My speech from the 2016 RE Sources for Sustainable Communities Environmental Heroes Banquet.
 My part of the evening was to discuss how our community became involved in fighting (and defeating!) the proposed coal port at Cherry Point / Xwe’chi’eXen.
 Here it my speech, as written, though in person I sometimes wander from the page.

 “I’m delighted to be here with you all, to be part of this community, standing on this Coast Salish ground, in this place we call home.